-If you want the training our BA programmes offer, but don’t have the necessary academic qualifications, or have been out of education for some time, this is the programme for you.
+If you want the training our BA programmes offer, but need the necessary academic qualifications to apply, or have been out of education for some time, this is the programme for you.

 Location and mode of study

 “The Foundation Year guides you into a deeper understanding of yourself, your calling and helps a person recognise their true potential to be all that God has called them to be.
 Life-changing!”—Elaine (pictured)

 The Foundation Year is based at our Christchurch Campus and is designed to effectively prepare you for progression onto Level 4 of either the BA (Hons) Applied Theology or BA (Hons) Applied Theology (Youth and Community Work) degree.
 We equip you with a basic biblical and theological understanding and provide an introduction to Christian ministry.